Dawn: No! You've been avoiding me.

-- Because She Was Nice To Me: Spike is accused by Xander of leaving flowers to get in Buffy's good books.
+- Because You Were Nice to Me: Spike is accused by Xander of leaving flowers to get in Buffy's good books.
 Spike retorts that it's because Joyce was the only one not to treat him like a freak.
-Xander remains skeptical until Willow notices that he didn't leave a card - if they hadn't seen him, the flowers would have been anonymous.
+Xander remains skeptical until Willow notices that he didn't leave a card—if they hadn't seen him, the flowers would have been anonymous.

 - Black Eyes of Evil: Dawn warms to Doc when he helps her free of charge, then freaks out when his pupils disappear while he's shaking her hand.

-- The Bus Came Back: Angel turns up simply to comfort Buffy.
+- The Bus Came Back / Character Overlap: Angel turns up simply to comfort Buffy.

-- Character Development / Pet the Dog: Spike helps Dawn because "I just don't like to see Summers women take it so hard on the chin" (as opposed to last year's "The Yoko Factor" where he enjoyed making Buffy miserable).
+- Character Development / Pet the Dog: Spike helps Dawn because "I just don't like to see Summers women take it so hard on the chin" (as opposed to last year's "The Yoko Factor," when he enjoyed making Buffy miserable).

 - Chekhov's Gunman: Doc reappears in the season finale to shed Dawn's blood and open Glory's portal.

 - The Confidant: Buffy tells Angel that she might have saved her mother's life if she'd come home just ten minutes earlier.Angel: You said they told you it wouldn't have made a difference.

 Buffy: They said... "probably"... wouldn't have made a difference.
 The exact thing they said... was "probably."
 I haven't told that to anyone.

 - Damaged Soul: The resultant Joyce revenant would've suffered from this.